rdowd003/capstone1/README.md

 **1. Generating train & test splits**

-  i)  Training model with roughly top 75% of data, leaving data from 10 patients as unseen test data  - better for a 'new patient' model, worse predictive ability (lower R^2)
+  i) **'New Patient' model** - Training model with roughly top 75% of data, leaving data from last 10 patients as unseen test data

- ii) Training model with top 75% of data of each patient, last 25% for unseen test data - 'Established patient model'
+ ii) **'Established Patient' model** - Training model with top 75% of data of each patient, last 25% from each resrved for unseen test data

 **2. Model Results**